Davidemg/Microsoft365-SecuritySwissArmyKnife/README.md

 16. **[Office 365 Security Optimisation Assessment](https://github.com/o365soa/Scripts)**: Scripts for Office 365 Security Optimization Assessment, a Microsoft Premier Support engagement.

-## Script Usage
-To utilize the scripts in this repository, follow these steps:
-1. **Select the Script**: Choose the script that meets your needs from the list.
-2. **Download and Preparation**: Download the script file.
-Some scripts may require modifications before use, such as adding your specific parameters or credentials.
-3. **Execution**: Run the script using PowerShell or your preferred command-line interface.
-Ensure you have the necessary permissions and environment setup.
-4. **Understanding Results**: After execution, interpret the output as per the script's documentation.

-For detailed usage examples, refer to the README or documentation section of each script.

 ## Contributing
 We welcome contributions to this repository.
 If you have a script or command that can benefit others in managing Microsoft services, please consider submitting a pull request.
 To contribute: